rsoftone/virmap/README.md

 cd $TMPDIR && tar zxvf perl-5.28.0.tar.gz
 cd perl-5.28.0

-module load gcc/4.9.0
-export CC=/apps/gcc/4.9.0/wrapper/gcc

 #
+# The lines below are no longer needed for Gadi (re-enable them if you are on Raijin)
+#
+# module load gcc/4.9.0
+# export CC=/apps/gcc/4.9.0/wrapper/gcc

+#
 # On Raijin: this will build a multithreaded Perl with gcc 4.9 (needed for C++11), without Perl docs
 # On Gadi: We can use system gcc, and omit -Dcc=..
 #

+#
+# The lines below are no longer needed for Gadi (re-enable them if you are on Raijin)
+#
-./Configure -des -Dusethreads -Dprefix=$INSTALL_DIR -Dcc=/apps/gcc/4.9.0/wrapper/gcc -Dman1dir=none -Dman3dir=none
+# ./Configure -des -Dusethreads -Dprefix=$INSTALL_DIR -Dcc=/apps/gcc/4.9.0/wrapper/gcc -Dman1dir=none -Dman3dir=none

+./Configure -des -Dusethreads -Dprefix=$INSTALL_DIR -Dman1dir=none -Dman3dir=none
 make
 make install